mesosphere/dcos-commons/docs/pages/operations-guide.md

 ## Initial service configuration

-The DC/OS package format allows packages to define user-visible install options.
-To ensure consistent installs, we recommend exporting the options you use into an `options.json` file, which can then be placed in source control and kept up to date with the current state of the cluster.
+The DC/OS package format allows packages to define user-visible installation options.
+To ensure consistent installations, we recommend exporting the options you use into an `options.json` file, which can then be placed in source control and kept up to date with the current state of the cluster.
 Keeping these configurations around will make it easy to duplicate or reinstall services using identical configurations.

 Use this CLI command to see what options are available for a given package: